braze-inc/braze-docs/_docs/_developer_guide/platform_integration_guides/roku/initial_sdk_setup.md

 > This reference article covers how to install the Braze SDK for Roku.
 Installing the Braze Roku SDK will provide you with basic analytics and segmentation functionality.

 {% alert tip %}
-Checkout our sample Roku app on GitHub: [TorchieTV](https://github.com/braze-inc/braze-roku-sdk/tree/main/torchietv).
+Check out our sample Roku app on GitHub: [TorchieTV](https://github.com/braze-inc/braze-roku-sdk/tree/main/torchietv).
 {% endalert %}

 ## Step 1: Add files